-- An anonymous proxy hides the real IP address but notifies the destination that an intermediate (the proxy) makes the request.
+- An anonymous proxy server hides the real IP address but notifies the destination that an intermediate (the proxy) handles the request.
 Anonymous proxies do not guarantee complete online anonymity.

 Where to find HTTP proxies?

-HTTP proxies can be found on proxy lists (open proxies) or provided by premium proxy services.
+HTTP proxies can be found on proxy lists (open proxies) or provided by premium proxy services (like Blazing SEO, StormProxies, and InstantProxies).
 Additionally, you may get access to HTTP proxies by searching Google on “HTTP proxy,” “free HTTP proxies,” or “HTTP proxy list.”back to menu ↑

 How to use an HTTP proxy

 HTTP proxies are designed for web browsing and accessing the Internet.
 Thus, to connect to a proxy from your web browser, you have the following alternatives:

 - Use a proxy browser extension offered by the proxy provider.
 Take a look at the recommended extensions and add-ons.